 If you take a look at the chart below, you’ll see an example of someone contributing the same dollar amount every pay period.
 You can see the fluctuating share prices of the particular investment (i.e. a stock or a fund), as well as the cumulative number of shares bought.

 Dollar-cost averaging is not limited to retirement accounts but it is suited to them quite well.
-But any set investment amount that you can set up to recur regularly over a long period of time would be an example of the dollar-cost averaging method.
+But any pre-determined investment amount that you can set up to recur regularly over a long period of time would be an example of the dollar-cost averaging method.

 Of course, the more extreme highs and lows also put traders at risk of being influenced by and acting on emotions.
 All the more reason why a crypto-cost averaging set-up may be a good idea.

 - Just as with dollar-cost averaging of stocks, automation may put traders at a disadvantage in the crypto market.
+Maybe even more so.
 That’s because they may become complacent and not pay attention to news that could affect their investments.
 New technological breakthroughs are announced almost daily with hype and trend trading proliferating easily.
 It’s important to keep your eyes on any markets that affect your portfolio.
 There could be a big news story that would make

 yourrecurring buy a sub-par investment.
 If you have some or most of your investing set up as automatic, it’s possible you could be missing out on some opportunities.
+However, DCA still is a very important part of crypto investing to have working for you.
+Additional buys and sells are easy over and above DC A. Plus, it’s easy and cheap to do so on crypto’s 24/7 real time markets.

 - This method is obviously not great for big, one-time investments or day trading.